 Goodwill is allocated to the smallest identifiable set of assets or cash generating units ("CGU").
-CGUs are represented by the activities of the different Group companies, i.e.
+CGUs are represented by the activities of the different Group companies, i.e.:

-- for the Production and Distribution of films CGU: EuropaCorp, EuropaCorp Distribution, EuropaCorp Home Entertainment, Blue Advertainment, Digital Factory, EuropaCorp Films USA, Valerian Holding, EuropaCorp Finance LLC, EuropaCorp Picture LLC; - for the Production and Distribution of TV drama and series CGU: EuropaCorp Television, EuropaCorp TV (themed channels and audiovisual productions); - for the Event CGU: Blue Event; - for the CGUs representative of ancillary activities not directly related to the exploitation of cinematographic films: Dog Productions (advertising production), Intervista (literary publishing), Ydéo (marketing), etc.
+- for the Production and Distribution of films CGU: EuropaCorp, EuropaCorp Distribution, EuropaCorp Home Entertainment, EuropaCorp Films USA, Valerian Holding, EuropaCorp Finance LLC, EuropaCorp Picture LLC; - for the Production and Distribution of TV drama and series CGU: EuropaCorp Television, EuropaCorp TV (themed channels and audiovisual productions).

 The method used to estimate the value in use of the catalog for the Production and Distribution of films CGU is based on the discounted future cash flows generated primarily by the exploitation of films for which the Group holds production rights.
 Future cash flows largely depend on the assumptions used to estimate revenues and on the time horizon.
-The estimated proceeds correspond to the revenues of France and US Theaters, France and US TV, France and US Video, International Sales, less the payment of net revenues to officers or third parties and other general marketing expenses.
+The estimated proceeds correspond to the revenues of France and US Theaters, France and US TV, France and US Video, International sales, less the payment of net revenues to officers or third parties and other general marketing expenses.